1priyakrishna/Semaphore/README.md

 # Solution:

-As we are in the world lead by technology and people are using different gadget such as laptop,mobile phone,ipad etc. which are connected to the online network. so with the help of these tools and technologies people are bullying by using harsh words through comments,tweets,messsages,memes,etc. In order to overcome this problem we created a website which include twitter API and many more features.
+As we are in the world lead by technology and people are using different gadget such as laptop,mobile phone,ipad etc. which are connected to the online network. so with the help of these tools and technologies people are bullying by using harsh words through comments,tweets,messsages,memes,etc. In order to overcome this problem we created a website which include twitter API under which auto bots will reply accordingly if harsh words/sentences are used.Bad words will be detected from the dictionary that we created.
 This website contains meaningful information to get rid against cyber bullying as well.

 # Features of web application:
 1. Naive Bayes Machine Learning Classifier to detect if a message is harrasment or not.